|

 Work that is recognized is placed on our For Sale Listing and category listing.
 FanArtReview.com offers these works special preference since they are recognized by the site.

-What is a Lock and Key certificate?
+What is the Lock and Key certificate?

 This certificate allows you to setup a artists workshop for a work that you post.
 It includes a private room with a forum.
 The posting and workshop area is only available to members that you invite (by sending a key).
 They can help you with the work until you mark it as finished.
 At that time it will appear as an available release available for comment by the public.